 - The first level (main categories of risks) is divided into 4 areas:

 - Strategic,

 - Operational,

 - Financial,

 - Compliance.

-- The second level includes specific categories;

-- The third level contains specific risks.
+- The second level contains specific risks.

 The risks are evaluated by using the consistent parameters: vulnerability, impact and probability.
 Risks can be classified to one of the areas: High Impact, Cumulative Impact, Over Controlled or Mitigated.
-Internal Audit identified high risk processes which are audited with frequency defined with the Audit and Control Committee.
+Internal Audit identified high risk areas and defined, together with the Audit and Control Committee, audit frequency.